 It's typical to find a budget laptop with an unexciting resolution of 1366x768 (HD) but if you can find higher, probably 1920x1080 (or Full HD) then you'll be much better off.
 Look for a matt finish which is preferable to a glossy screen that reflects like a mirror when it's bright and sunny.

 The processor is the heart of the computer and has a large impact on how fast it runs.
-You might well find many with an Intel Celeron or similar and these are to be avoided unless you will be simply browsing the web and sending emails.
+You might well find many with an Intel Celeron, Pentium or similar and these are to be avoided unless you will be simply browsing the web and sending emails.

 Storage and memory

-In both cases it's better to have as much as possible.
+In both cases, it's better to have as much as possible.
 A lot of budget laptops will come with a 500GB or 1TB hard drive but only 4GB of RAM.
-You're unlikely to find an SSD (solid state drive) or more than 8GB of RAM at under £300 but these are things you might be able to upgrade yourself – the latter being easier to DIY if there is a spare slot.
+An SSD (solid state drive) is more common now and helps keep things speedy but don't expect more than 8GB of RAM at these budget prices.

 Remember that you can also always use cloud storage if you need additional space.

 Do you need a CD or DVD drive?

 Modern laptops ditch the CD drive to save money and weight.
 So if you need one, be sure to check your chosen laptop has an optical drive, but it's highly unlikely.
 You can still buy external DVD drives if you really need it.

 We've also included some Chromebooks here as laptops running Google's Chrome OS are typically very affordable.
 The operating system is fairly basic and relies on an internet connection for a lot of tasks but this could be perfect for some users.